Data Centers in West Palm Beach

 Natural Disaster Risk

-West Palm Beach has a High natural disaster risk profile, with a National Risk Index score of 87.72, as of September 2025.
-The primary threats are driven by its coastal location and climate, including significant risks from hurricanes, lightning, tornadoes, and riverine flooding.
-All modern data centers in the area are built to exceed local building codes for wind and flood resistance.
+The West Palm Beach area has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72, as of September 2025.
+The primary threats are hurricanes, riverine flooding, lightning, and tornadoes.
+Site selection and facility engineering must account for these hazards to ensure operational resilience.